View Jeanne Brantley's Obituary on AlamogordoNews.com and share memories

 Jeanne Brantley

-Alamogordo - Jeanne Brantley of Alamogordo died at the age of 94 years in the early morning of January 10, 2020.
+Alamogordo, NM - Jeanne Brantley of Alamogordo died at the age of 94 years In the early morning of January 10, 2020.
 Her family and friends mourn her passing and honor her life.

 Norma Jeanne Shepherd ("Jeanne") was born in Mena, Arkansas, on November 22, 1925.
 Her father, John Shepherd, served in the United States Army in World War I. Shortly after returning from the war, he married Ellie Head, Jeanne's mother.
 When Jeanne was a teenager, her family, including her brother (John "Cotton" Shepherd) and her sisters (Nyla, Ruth, and Betty Shepherd), moved to Mayhill, where she met her future husband, Preston Brantley.
 They married in 1942 and resided on a ranch in the Sacramento mountains that had been homesteaded by Preston's great-grandfather in 1885.